-Vocational qualifications make up over 90% of the regulated qualifications available in Wales, and should reflect the skills that employers need.
-Together with our day-to-day work as a regulator, sector reviews form the backbone of our work with vocational qualifications, allowing us to focus on qualifications within particular employment sectors.
+Vocational qualifications make up over 90% of the regulated qualifications available in Wales and should reflect the skills that employers need.
+Our sector reviews form the backbone of our work with vocational qualifications, allowing us to focus on qualifications within particular employment sectors.

 With every sector review we undertake, our aim is to:

 - hear stakeholders’ views on the qualifications and the qualifications system